 Dhulikhel is another popular destination close to the Kathmandu valley.
 It is beautiful and full of green valleys.
 The Namo Buddha Monastery is close to Dhulikhel, and you can reach there easily.

 The other Durbar Squares:

 There are three Durbar Squares in the Kathmandu valley.
 These durbar squares are hundreds of years old and are considered to be very important.
-Not only the durbar squares attract thousands of tourists each year (which they do), but also they give us an idea of how people used to live in the past.
+Not only do the durbar squares attract thousands of tourists each year (which they do), but also they give us an idea of how people used to live in the past.

 Each of these durbar squares contains a palace.
 These palaces once belonged to the proud Malla kings.
 There is a rich history linked to these places.

 Patan durbar square is another spectacular place to visit.
 The Patan durbar square is full of local people as well as tourists.
 The traditional temples are beautiful and well-engineered.
 The Krishna Mandir (Temple of Lord Krishna) is an astounding sight.
-According to the experts, the Krishna mandir is constructed entirely by a single piece of rock.
+According to the experts, the Krishna mandir is constructed entirely from a single piece of rock.